 Oxycodone Detox

-If you have an oxycodone addiction, please seek out professional help before discontinuing the medication.
+If you have an oxycodone addiction, it is important to seek out professional help before discontinuing the medication.
 When you abruptly quit using opioids, such as oxycodone, you are likely to experience unpleasant and painful withdrawal symptoms.
-These can be distressing enough that you may return to oxycodone use in order to alleviate them.
-A professional detox program can provide you with the medical care needed to keep you comfortable during withdrawal.
+These can be distressing enough that you may return to oxycodone use to alleviate them.
+A professional detox program can provide you with the medical care needed to keep you safe and comfortable during withdrawal.

 Typically, opioid detox will involve opioid withdrawal medications that can ease your symptoms and cravings.
 These medications include:9